SCUR0/PowerShell-Scripts/README.md

 ### Check-FileHistoryStatus.ps1

   Filehistory on windows 8-10 is known for randomly failing to run.
 I enjoy the feature of FileHistory tracking of files so I created a script that will email you if it has not ran in the specified time range.

+### Clear-StuckPrintQueue.ps1

+  Checks for stuck print jobs on print server.
+It will first attempt to remove the errored job gracefully.
+If that fails it will stop the print service and remove job from files.

 ### Export-VMs.ps1